 Speaking on behalf of God, Moses commanded Israel,

-15. The LORD your God will raise up for you a prophet like me from among you, from your
+15. The LORD your God will raise up for you a prophet like me from among you,

-countrymen like you, and I will put My words in his mouth, and he shall speak to them all that I command him.
-19. It shall come about that whoever will not listen to My words
+their countrymen like you, and I will put My words in his mouth, and he shall speak to them all that I command him.
+19. It shall come about that whoever will not listen to My

-which he shall speak in My name, I Myself will require it of him."
+words which he shall speak in My name, I Myself will require it of him."

 That Prophet like Moses was Jesus.
 Did Israel listen to Him?
 Some did, but as a nation they did not.
 At the incitement of their religious leaders, they cried out, Crucify Him (Matthew 15:7-15 et al); and Israel, taking the lead of their rabbis, has, on the whole, rejected Him to this day.